devtlv/Python-S19/Notebooks/Flask/18 - Deployment on Heroku.md

 This command should be in the procfile, on my computer, my runner file is called `wsgi.py` and inside it I run `app.run(port=5000)`, so the variable is called `app`, thus I'll put this in my procfile:

 web: flask db upgrade; gunicorn wsgi:app

-> Notice That the
+> Notice that the name of the file don't contain the `.py` extension.

 ### Deploy !